OpenCashDAO/contracts/README.md

 | 7 |                        | Change pure BCH |

 #### Voting.cash
+This contract allows stakeholders to vote on proposals.
+The votes send their tokens to the [proposalNFT](#proposalcounternft) and receive a [VoteNFT](#votenft) in return that can be used to retract their vote.

-The Voting contract allows anyone to cast their vote on a proposal.
+- **vote** The Voting contract allows anyone to cast their vote on a proposal.
 The vote requires a certain amount of tokens to be committed to the proposal.
 The contract ensures that the vote is valid and updates the proposal's vote count accordingly.

 Parameters:
   - voteAmount: The amount of tokens to be committed to the proposal.